If you are in a hurry and want to find out which is the Best Coffee Grinder for French Press, I recommend the Fellow Ode.

-- Hario Ceramic Coffee Mill – “Skerton Pro”
+- Hario Coffee Mill Slim – Best budget grinder for beginners

-Although most coffee grinders are proud of their versatility, lots of them overstate it.
+Although most coffee grinder manufacturers are proud of their versatility, most of them overstate it.

-When we looked for the Best Coffee Grinders for French Press, we found many unsatisfied customers about their purchases.
+When we looked for the best coffee grinders for French press, we found many unsatisfied customers about their purchases.
 A few of them might improve their results after learning a few tricks, but most problems come from design issues in general.
 In my experience, some popular grinders are below any acceptable standards.
 They’re slow, poorly built, and produce inconsistent coffee grind sizes.

-To make things more complicated, most coffee grinders tend to produce a more uniform grind for medium to fine sizes, which are optimal for other brewing methods like Espresso and Pour Over but aren’t that good for French Press coffee.
+To make things more complicated, most coffee grinders tend to produce a more uniform grind for medium to fine sizes, which are optimal for other brewing methods like pour-over, Moka pot, and Aeropress, but aren’t that good for French Press coffee.

 Although I thought at first that it’s easier to obtain more uniform coarse grinds than finer ones, it isn’t that way.
-Curiously enough, the best grinders for Espresso aren’t necessarily the best for the French Press.
+On the contrary, the best grinders for espresso aren’t necessarily the best for the French Press.